Paradigm4/orderbook-example/README.md

 ============

 Example custom aggregation function that computes a basic order book to a fixed depth from example sample market book data (see example below).
-The depth is fixed at 3 in this crude demo source code (see the source to change the depth).
+The depth is fixed at 10 at compiled time (see the source to change the depth).

 ### Compile & install the custom aggregation operator